When first announced back in February, speculation as to the impact of the new Mobile-Friendly Algorithm was at an all-time high.

 Furthermore, Gary indicated that the significant effect on the SERP’s that was expected has largely been mitigated by the fact that many websites have recently made the jump to becoming mobile-friendly.

-@rustybrick Also, there were a load of sites that became MF recently, so the actual number of sites affected decreased considerably— Gary 鯨理／경리 Illyes (@methode) May 1, 2015
+@rustybrick Also, there were a load of sites that became MF recently, so the actual number of sites affected decreased considerably— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) May 1, 2015

 Indeed, many of the SERP trackers do not yet track mobile search fluctuations.
 Still, one of the ones that do (Rank Risk Index) shows that the update may have rolled out a few days earlier than the 21st April, with significant fluctuations seen from about the 15th April:

 Not seeing anything here in the UK.
 Didn’t deserve its title of Mobilegeddon in all honesty.

 That being said, many in the SEO community are not seeing any notable changes within the Mobile Search results.
 Perhaps the impact of the new update was vastly overstated, or maybe less non-mobile-friendly websites are ranking highly in the search than we thought.

 Indeed, in the lead up to the 21st April Google announced that 4.7 percent more mobile-friendly websites featured in the SERP’s and we suspect in the two weeks since then this has only increased further.

 It is probably worth clarifying what we mean by a “mobile-friendly” website for the benefit of those that are hearing about this new algorithm for the first time.